BSO

 The Springfield Newspapers have announced that their publisher Larry McDermott is retiring, ending an interesting and often controversial journalistic tenure in Valley history.

 McDermott first arrived in the Valley in the early 90's, when the Springfield Newspapers were being denounced by an array of critics for its alleged distorting of local news to protect a small insider's cartel of politicians and businesses who were exploiting the city for their personal gain.
-The difficulty in getting useful and accurate news about local affairs from the paper prompted the Valley Advocate's Al Giordano to call their Springfield headquarters "Pravda on the Connecticut."
+The difficulty in getting useful and accurate news about local affairs from the paper once prompted the Valley Advocate's Al Giordano to call their Springfield headquarters "Pravda on the Connecticut."
 McDermott had little to do with that reputation, but still walked into that firestorm of criticism and immediately made a bad impression.

-The way most people were introduced to Larry McDermott was through a memo that was leaked to the Valley Advocate by someone who worked at the newspapers.
-In that memo McDermott gave a very unflattering appraisal of the Pioneer Valley and its citizens, saying that based on his first impressions, the area lacked character and vision.
+The way most people were introduced to Larry McDermott was through a memo that was leaked to the Valley Advocate by someone who worked at the newspaper.
+In that memo, McDermott gave a very unflattering appraisal of the Pioneer Valley and its citizens, saying that based on his first impressions, the area lacked character and vision.
 The newspaper never commented on the leaked memo, but also never denied it was real.

-At first McDermott was always in the shadow of the paper's controversial publisher David Starr.
+At first McDermott was mostly in the shadow of the paper's controversial publisher David Starr.
 But when Starr retired to the gentleman's do-nothing position of newspaper President, McDermott came into his own and began making some long overdue reforms.
 He shocked everyone by reversing the paper's often strident support for casino gambling, doing so without apology or explanation but pleasing reformers who had seen casino interests as simply one more corrupt special interest trying to bleed the city dry.
 He also promoted the career of staffer Tom Shea, who had been under-utilized for years, until Shea blossomed into their star writer.
 McDermott also repealed the paper's longstanding ban on their reporters appearing in any other media but their own paper by granting Tom Shea permission to appear on the Dan Yorke Show.

 Some critics were not impressed, complaining that the paper still coddled its pet people and institutions.
-As activist Sheila McElwaine once wrote on Heather Brandon's Urban Compass.
+As activist Sheila McElwaine once wrote on Heather Brandon's blog Urban Compass.

 Larry McDermott and Heather Brandon